c-f-h/c-f-h.github.io/hugosite/content/post/on-entropy/index.md

   \nabla \ell = -\frac{G \nabla p_a(s)}{p_a(s)}
 \]

-can become arbitrarily large, destabilizing training.
+can become very large, destabilizing training.
 (Refer back to the post on the [REINFORCE algorithm]({{< relref the-reinforce-algorithm >}}) if you want to recall where this fomula came from.)